White House suspends senior press aide accused of threatening reporter

 The call prompted Politico’s editors to contact White House press secretary Jen Psaki, communications director Kate Bedingfield, and Biden senior adviser Anita Dunn to protest Ducklo’s behavior.

-The White House officials apparently acknowledged that Ducklo’s comments were inappropriate and warranted an apology, but also accused Palmeri of breaking an off-the-record agreement with him by revealing the contents of their phone call.
+The White House officials apparently acknowledged that Ducklo’s comments were inappropriate and warranted an apology but also accused Palmeri of breaking an off-the-record agreement with him by revealing the contents of their phone call.

 Politico reported on Ducklo and McCammond’s relationship a day after the story was revealed by People.
 A spokesman for Politico did not reply to a request for comment, but two top editors released a statement Friday: “No journalist at Politico, or any other publication or network, should ever be subjected to such unfounded personal attacks while doing their job.”

-Biden has sought to change the White House’s relationship with the news media, which was testy, at best, under former president Donald Trump.
+Biden has sought to change the White House’s relationship with the news media, which was testy, at best, under President Donald Trump.

 “I am not joking when I say this: If you are ever working with me and I hear you treat another colleague with disrespect, talk down to someone, I promise you I will fire you on the spot.
 No ifs, ands, or buts,” the president said during his first day in the White House.

 Ducklo’s punishment was notably lighter.
-He won’t be assigned to work with any Politico reporters after he returns to work, Psaki wrote on Twitter Friday.
+He won’t be assigned to work with any Politico reporters after he returns to work, Psaki wrote on Twitter on Friday.

 “TJ Ducklo has apologized to the reporter, with whom he had a heated conversation about his personal life,” she wrote.
 “He is the first to acknowledge this is not the standard of behavior set out by the President.”